 The main benefit of moving Villagers is to position them for iron farms, but some players want to move them near their base to have neighbors since it can get lonely in a single-player game.
 Here are all the different ways to move Villagers in Minecraft.

 The most efficient way to move a single Villager is by boat.
-Moving a boat on land does not decrease your speed by a substantial amount.
+Moving a boat on land does not significantly reduce your speed.
 If a river is nearby, it becomes the fastest way to move a Villager over a long distance, so long as the river goes where you want it to go!

 To set this up, place a boat in front of the Villager as it's walking.
 It can take some getting used to, but generally, they'll pop right inside if it's placed correctly.
 In Bedrock Edition, you can attach a lead to the boat with the Villager and pull it behind you, which is a cool alternative!